Illumina/interop/docs/src/python_binding.md

     $ pip install -f https://github.com/Illumina/interop/releases/latest interop

-Note, only Python versions 2.7, 3.5 and 3.6 are currently supported as binary builds.
+Note, only Python versions 2.7 (UCS-4), 3.5 and 3.6 are currently
+supported as binary builds.
 Other Python versions must be built from source.

+If you are new to Python or unsure what UCS-4 means, then please use Anaconda or Miniconda.

 You can then test the install as follows: